GDPR requirements your engineers and AI agents can actually implement.

 →Scan your codebase

-Your agent evaluates the repo against 192 GDPR IT requirements and records evidence signals locally.
+Your agent evaluates the repo against 118 GDPR IT requirements across seven engineering modules and records evidence signals locally.

 →Generate the evidence signals report

-The output shows what was found, what is partial, and what is missing across the relevant GDPR bundles.
+The output shows what was found, what is partial, and what is missing across the relevant GDPR modules.

 Turn evidence signals into verified engineering work.